 The average household with credit card debt owes just over $15,000.
 And according to the FINRA Investor Education Foundation, 60 percent of women carry a credit card balance.
 It is easy to let credit card debt get out of hand if we aren’t mindful about it.
 But with some simple strategies, you can gain, rather than lose, from your credit card debt.
 Here’s what you need to do:

 - Shop around.
-Plenty of sites (try creditcards.com or nerdwallet.com) are trying to make money by referring you to creditors and keep you coming back with a variety of resources and information.
-They also help you narrow down choices based on a variety of criteria you can customize.
+Plenty of sites (try creditcards.com or nerdwallet.com) can help you narrow down choices based on a variety of criteria you can customize.

 - Negotiate with creditors.
 Yes, it takes a time commitment and potential frustration dealing with multiple representatives, but the benefits (including better rewards, lower rates, waived fees and higher credit limits) can be worth it.